-16.2.2 Tauranga Group
+16.2.3 Tauranga Group and Kariotahi Group

-Pleistocene Alluvium, where elevated above flood plain levels, can present an opportunity for successful on-site effluent disposal where the soil profile is sand- and silt-rich.
-However, the presence of relatively low permeability clay or peat layers within the alluvium can have the opposite effect, and the location and extent of such layers is unknown without subsurface investigation.
-Restrictions associated with depth to groundwater, and setbacks from sloping land would also be critical to placing disposal fields within this unit.
-Accordingly, the potential for on-site effluent disposal in areas underlain by Pleistocene Alluvium having a low slope instability risk (refer to Section 14.4.1) is considered to be possible.
+Pleistocene alluvium and dune sands, where elevated above flood plain levels, can present an opportunity for successful on-site effluent disposal where the soil profile is sand- and silt-rich.
+However, the presence of relatively low permeability clay or peat layers within the alluvium units can have the opposite effect, and the location and extent of such layers is unknown without subsurface investigation.
+Restrictions associated with depth to groundwater, proximity to clean water sources, and setbacks from sloping land would also be critical to placing disposal fields within this unit.

+Accordingly, the potential for on-site effluent disposal in areas underlain by Pleistocene alluvium having a low slope instability risk (refer to Section 14.4.1) is considered to be possible.
 For areas having a medium to high slope instability risk, the potential for on-site disposal is considered to be unlikely.

-Due to its low-lying topography, typically near-surface groundwater table, and mandatory setback requirements from clean water sources, effluent disposal potential within Holocene Alluvium should be considered unlikely.
+Due to their low-lying topography, typically near-surface groundwater table, and mandatory setback requirements from clean water sources, Holocene alluvium and dune sand units have low effluent disposal potential.

-Figure 11: On-Site Effluent Disposal Potential Plan
+Figure 11: On-site Effluent Disposal Potential Plan